 Last week, an Austrian civil engineering company contacted us as one of its employees had been infected with COVID-19 in India.
 Fortunately, the illness was relatively mild, and the patient was self-isolating in a hotel room in Kolkata.
 Even though he had symptoms, he had only been examined via video conference by a doctor in India, and it was unclear how much help would be available to him locally if his condition got worse.

-That’s why the patient’s employer hired us for a repatriation from Calcutta to Klagenfurt, Austria.
-We provided a Bombardier Learjet 35 that had a medical crew on board and took off for Calcutta as soon as possible.
-Also on board: a modern isolation device that would allow us to transport the patient without any risk of infection.
+Therefore, the patient’s employer commissioned us with his medical repatriation from Kolkata to Klagenfurt, Austria.
+For this purpose, we provided a Bombardier Learjet 35, in which our medical crew set off for Kolkata as swiftly as possible.
+Also on board was a state-of-the-art isolation unit in which the patient could be transported without any risk of passing on the infection.

-After the crew had taken their mandatory rest, we picked up the patient at his hotel.
-Here, we already used the isolation system in order to minimize the risk for our crew and the other guests at the hotel.
-We drove our patient to Netaji Subhash Chandra Bose International Airport in Calcutta by ground ambulance and brought him aboard the already awaiting ambulance jet.
-Afterwards, we started our flight to Austria and arrived safely at Klagenfurt the next morning (local time).
+After the crew had taken their mandatory rest break, we picked up the patient from his hotel.
+We made use of the isolation system at this early stage of the journey so that he could not infect the other hotel guests or the medical team.
+We drove our protégé in a ground ambulance to Netaji Subhash Chandra Bose International Airport in Kolkata and brought him on board the ambulance aircraft, which was ready for take-off.
+We took off for Austria immediately and arrived in Klagenfurt the next morning (local time) after a smooth flight.